rkbright/richardbright.me/_posts/2020-04-13-exploring-jekyll-for-static-sites.md

 Now toggle back to your github account, you should see the source code for your site.

-That should do it, I hope you found this post informative and helpful to you on your journey.
+That should do it, I hope you found this post informative and helpful to you on your journey to host your own website, whether using Wordpress or Jekyll.

 ---

-References:
+<strong>References:</strong>
 <ul>
         <li><a href="https://wordpress.org/">https://wordpress.org/</a></li>
 	<li><a href="https://stackoverflow.com/questions/10060285/what-is-a-lamp-stack">https://stackoverflow.com/questions/10060285/what-is-a-lamp-stack</a></li>